Full Impeachment Report Published: Trump Tried to ‘Muzzle Witnesses’

 The House Judiciary Committee released its full 658-page report on the impeachment of President Donald Trump in the early hours of Monday, ahead of consideration by the full House later this week.

 The report explains the decision to charge Trump with two articles of impeachment—abuse of power and obstruction of justice.
-It also includes reports previously issued from the House Intelligence Committee which lay out the evidence against the President, and the Judiciary Committee's explanation of the constitutional grounds for impeachment.
+It also includes reports previously issued from the House Intelligence Committee that lay out the evidence against the president, and the Judiciary Committee’s explanation of the constitutional grounds for impeachment.

 The third part explores the Democrats’ case that Trump abused the power of his office to pressure the Ukrainian government to investigate his domestic political rival—former Vice President Joe Biden—ahead of the 2020 election.
 Part four of the report makes the case that the president obstructed Congress’ ability to hold his administration accountable by refusing to comply with requests for documents and testimony.